flagshipcompany/shopify-app-public/README.md

 *NOTE: Once we're out of beta, the app will be available in the Shopify App Store*

-## Connecting the app to the SmartShip API
+## Connecting the app to the Flagship API

 When the app is installed, you will be taken to this page where you register your token to the app.